Houston Cease and Desist Letter Attorneys

 - Representation with future-related legal matters, including requesting a restraining order or filing a lawsuit

-No, a cease-and-desist letter is not legally enforceable.
-If you send an individual or business a cease-and-desist letter and they ignore it, the next available action is to either let the matter drop or file a lawsuit and request a court order demanding the injurious behavior stop.
+If you send an individual or business a demand letter and they ignore it, the next available action is to either let the matter drop or file a lawsuit and request a court order demanding that the injurious behavior stop.

-When Should You Consider Sending a Cease-and-Desist Letter?
+When Should You Send a Cease and Desist Letter?

 A demand letter also demonstrates that you gave the other party notice of your grievances.
 If they ignore you, it is proof that the other party knowingly and willfully continued the disputed behavior.
 They can no longer claim that they were unaware of the alleged violation.